Energy policy of Russia: Oil

 Energy was the backbone of the Soviet economy.
 The 1973 oil embargo marked a turning point in Soviet society.
 The increase in the price of oil around the world prompted the USSR to begin exporting oil in exchange for money and Western technology.
 Increasing Western reliance on Russian resources further bolstered the importance of Russia's energy sector to the overall economy.

 As the Arctic ice cap shrinks due to global warming, the prospect of oil exploration in the Arctic Ocean is thought to be an increasing possibility.
 On 20 December 2001, Russia submitted documents to the UN Commission on the Limits of the Continental Shelf claiming expanded limits to Russian continental shelf beyond the previous 200-mile zone within the Russian Arctic sector.
 In 2002 the UN Commission recommended that Russia should carry out additional research, which commenced in 2007.
 It is thought that the area may contain 10bn tonnes of gas and oil deposits.

+Coal

+Russia is the world's largest fossil fuel exporter and third-largest coal exporter.
+The coal sector is the backbone of several regional economies and local communities in Russia.
+In 2021, Russia held 15 % of the world's proven reserves of coal, 5 % of global coal production and 18 % of global coal exports.